-The 2019 Annual Meeting of Shareholders of Seneca Foods Corporation (the "Company") will be held at the Company's Offices, 3736 South Main Street, Marion, New York 14505, on Wednesday, August 7, 2019 at 1:00 PM, Eastern Daylight Time, for the following purposes:
+The 2020 Annual Meeting of Shareholders of Seneca Foods Corporation (the "Company") will be held at the Company's Offices, 3736 South Main Street, Marion, New York 14505, on Tuesday, August 18, 2020 at 1:00 PM, Eastern Daylight Time, for the following purposes:

-- 1. To elect three directors to serve until the Annual Meeting of shareholders in 2022 and until each of their successors is duly elected and shall qualify; - 2.
-To cast a non-binding advisory vote to ratify the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2020; - 3.
+- 1. To elect three directors to serve until the Annual Meeting of shareholders in 2023 and until each of their successors is duly elected and shall qualify; - 2.
+To provide an advisory vote on executive compensation; - 3.
+To cast a non-binding advisory vote to ratify the appointment of Plante Moran, PC as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2021; - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Only shareholders of record at the close of business on June 14, 2019 are entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+Only shareholders of record at the close of business on July 15, 2020 are entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.